-If you decide to upgrade your policy, you won’t need to provide evidence of insurability.
-Your insurer will use the rate class you were given when you originally bought your policy — which is great news if your health has declined.
+If you decide to upgrade your policy, you won’t need to provide evidence of insurability, which usually includes completing a health questionnaire or taking a medical exam.
+Instead, your insurer will use the rate class you were given when you originally bought your policy — which is great news if your health has declined since then.

 Since permanent life insurance offers lifelong protection and has an investment component, your premiums will increase.
 But generally, you won’t pay anything to add the conversion option to your term life policy.

 When is converting a term policy to permanent life insurance a good idea?

 There are a few reasons why you might want to convert your term life insurance to a permanent policy.
 These include:

 - Your dependents need a policy that doesn’t expire.
 If you now have a lifelong financial dependent, such as a child with special needs, a permanent policy can fund a trust and provide them with a safety net when you die.

 - You’ve developed a serious health condition.
 When you convert a term life policy, you don’t need to undergo a medical exam.
 This is helpful if you’ve been diagnosed with a health condition that would raise your rates if you applied for a new policy and you know you’ll need more long term coverage.

 - You want to turn your life insurance into a tangible asset.
 With permanent policies, part of your premium is invested to give your policy a cash value.
 This cash value grows tax-deferred, and once you’ve accumulated enough, you can take out loans against your own policy.
 When you die, your beneficiaries receive a death benefit.
 Term life policies only pay out a death benefit and don’t accumulate cash value.
 It can take years to build up the savings component, so keep that in mind when comparing investment channels.

 - You’ve built a considerable estate.
 A permanent life insurance policy can help your beneficiaries to cover the estate taxes when you die.